 Doubly subverted in Angel.
 Darla, his sire, wants to make sure that he is still soulless, so she leads him to a crib with a baby that she had kidnapped, and tells him to drink its blood (though not in so many words).
 Courtesy of Dramatic Irony, the audience knows Angel is ensouled.
 Angel then rescues the child.

-The death of Cami, the girl from botanical cruiser in the Miniseries is a clear aversion.
-And we see it onscreen!
+The onscreen death of Cami, the girl from botanical cruiser in the Miniseries is also a clear aversion.

 And there are the offscreen deaths of 99% of all children in the Colonies.
 That's billions.

 In The Plan, Cavil coldbloodedly stabs a small child who repeatedly tried to sneak in to his chapel and befriend him.
 What makes it so chilling is that the kid has been seeking refuge there for the length of the movie.
 In the end, Cavil seems to give in, sharing his food and learning that they both have the same first name.
 The whole scene is leading up to a Pet the Dog moment until he kills him and casually dumps his body to the side.

 In Being Human, this trope is played with when a young boy who Mitchell befriended is hit by a car and critically injured.
 It is left for the mother to decide if he dies...or takes another way out.
 They play it straight and have Mitchell turn the boy into a vampire.

 The plot of Season 4 revolves around a prophecy in which George and Nina's baby must die to save humanity from global vampire rule.

 Boy Meets World: the sight of an empty hospital bassinet fails to evoke our fears that premature Joshua did not survive, thanks to this trope and the fact that it's a friggin TGIF sitcom.
 Sure enough, when we pan over, the baby is in mom's arms.